 Career in Review

-2019 - Season highlight was reaching fourth WTA singles final at Hua Hin (l.
+2019 - Near-Top 50 season highlighted by fourth WTA singles final at Hua Hin (l.
 Yastremska).
-Posted two Top 10 wins last year, her first for almost five years, defeating No.10 Sabalenka (Miami) and No.8 Bertens (Zhengzhou).
-Only other Top 10 triumph, and best win of career, came over No.3 A.Radwanska at 2014 Roland Garros.
-Reached first Premier-level SF of career at 2019 Zhengzhou (l. eventual champion Ka.Pliskova).
-Closed out 2019 season representing Australia in Perth in Fed Cup Final vs. France – went 1-1 in singles as visitors ran out winners 3-2.
+Posted two Top 10 wins last year, her first for almost five years, defeating No.10 Sabalenka (Miami) and No.8 Bertens (Zhengzhou); reached first Premier-level SF of career at Zhengzhou (l. eventual champion Ka.Pliskova).
+Closed out season representing Australia in Perth in Fed Cup Final vs. France - went 1-1 in singles as visitors ran out winners 3-2.

 2018 - Enjoyed career-best season, ending year ranked No.43 for first Top 50 finish; runner-up at Rabat (l. to Mertens) and Seoul (l. to Bertens); QF at Monterrey (l. to Muguruza), Mallorca (l.
 Sevastova), San Jose (l. to Buzarnescu) and Hiroshima (l. to Hsieh); reached 2r six times (incl.
 US Open); fell 1r seven times (incl. other three majors) and in qualifying twice.

 2017 - Reached 3r at Miami (l. to Safarova) and 2r three times (incl.
 US Open and her comeback event at Acapulco - d.
 Bouchard in 1r to record first main draw win since September 2015 at Tokyo [Japan Open]; fell 1r five times (incl.
 Roland Garros) and in qualifying once.